 I encourage you to look around and study other websites in your niche.
-Study their color choices, typography, layout styles.
+Study their color choices, typography, and layout styles.
 See what works and what best conveys a sense of authority to the visitor.

 Showcase client brands

-One clear way to show you mean business is through other trusted third party brands.
+One clear way to show you mean business is through other trusted third-party brands.
 For instance, adding logos to your page tells the user that your company is trusted by other large companies—always a good sign.

 InVision has this on their homepage and it works very well.
 Almost everyone recognizes these brand logos at a glance.
 Twitter, Airbnb, Netflix, Dropbox, all very large companies relying on the InVision prototyping tool.

 Notice these logos don’t need to be large or flashy.
 Most of the time they blend into the layout with a somewhat faded color scheme.
 This is perfect to draw some attention, without being too noticeable or obnoxious.

 If you have a lot of brand logos you might even add a custom carousel rotator.
 You can see an example on the pCloud homepage.
 You’ll notice a small section labeled “used by” with two arrows to switch between corporate logos.
 These represent teams within the companies who use the pCloud security features.